Additional Information

 Agreements aim to deliver benefits directly to affected communities and empower decision-making about how those benefits should be used.

-Successful CBAs are entered into voluntarily by all parties, not imposed on the parties, and are treated as living documents open to revision and continuous improvement.
+Successful GNAs are entered into voluntarily by all parties, not imposed on the parties, and are treated as living documents open to revision and continuous improvement.